streaming-university/moqtail/libs/moqtail-ts/README.md

-# MoqTail TypeScript Client Library
+# MOQtail TypeScript Client Library

 > ⚠️ **Work in Progress**: This library is under active development and the API is subject to change.
 Please use with caution in production environments.

 MOQT (Media over QUIC Transport) is a protocol for media delivery over QUIC connections, enabling efficient streaming of live and on-demand content.
-The MoqTail client library provides a TypeScript implementation that supports both publisher and subscriber roles in the MOQT ecosystem.
+The MOQtail client library provides a TypeScript implementation that supports both publisher and subscriber roles in the MOQT ecosystem.

 ## Overview